lsmar/Ironhack_M1_Game_Project/README.md

 * **Grid Bonus:** Is a percentage that is applyed in the final points of the level according to the grid option selected by the player.

 # Level Builder

+# Future Work (Dreaming...💭)
+* Back-end to store levels and rank of players.
+* Mobile compatibility.
+* CSS efects to make the game more fluid.
+* Ranking for levels.
+* Background music option.
+* User option to include new levels.